-- ? ?
-Chapter 1, Introduction.
-Provides information on the internet/print multiple server and internet server technology. - ? ?
-Chapter 2, Installation.
-Helps you unpack, understand and install the device. - ? ?
-Chapter 3, System Setup.
-Explains how to set necessary options on the internet/print multiple server. - ? ?
-Chapter 4, Configuration Variables.
-Explains all available variables on the internet/print multiple server and what que tions exist for configuration and use. - ? ?
-Chapter 5, Print Server Function.
-Describes how to use the device as a print server.
+- Chapter 1, Introduction.
+Provides information on the internet server and internet server technology. - Chapter 2, Installation.
+Helps you unpack, understand and install the internet server. - Chapter 3, System Setup.
+Explains how to set necessary options on the internet server. - Chapter 4 Configuration Variables.
+Explains all available variables on the internet server and what options exist for configuration and use. - Appendix A, Troubleshooting.
+Provides direction and assistance for locating the source of problems and solving them. - Appendix B, Specifications.
+Lists the device's specifications.

-- ? ?
-Appendix A, Troubleshooting.
-Provides direction and assistance for locating the source of problems and solving them. - ? ?
-Appendix B, Specifications.
-Lists the device's specifications. - ? ?
-Appendix C, AT Commands.
-Lists the basic and extended AT command sets. - ? ?
-Appendix D, Port Pinouts.
-Provides pinout data for the device's ports. - ? ?
-Appendix E, Glossary.
+- Appendix C, AT Commands.
+Lists the basic and extended AT command sets. - Appendix D, Port Pinouts.
+Provides pinout data for the device's ports. - Appendix E, Glossary.
 Provides the meaning for some networking terms used in this manual.